-In May 2014, the FASB issued Accounting Standards Update No. 2014-09 "Revenue from Contracts with Customers (Topic 606)," which supersedes all existing revenue recognition requirements, including most industry-specific guidance.
+In May 2014, the FASB issued Accounting Standards Update (ASU) No. 2014-09 "Revenue from Contracts with Customers (Topic 606)," which supersedes all existing revenue recognition requirements, including most industry-specific guidance.
 The new standard requires a company to recognize revenue when it transfers goods or services to customers in an amount that reflects the consideration that the company expects to receive for those goods or services.
 ASU 2014-09 was originally going to be effective on January 1, 2017; however, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers (Topic 606) - Deferral of the Effective Date," which deferred the effective date of ASU 2014-09 by one year to January 1, 2018.
 In March 2016, the FASB issued ASU No. 2016-8, "Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations.
 The amendments in this ASU do not change the core principle of ASU No. 2014-09 but the amendments clarify the implementation guidance on reporting revenue gross versus net.
 The effective date for the amendments in this ASU is the same as the effective date of ASU No. 2014-09.
 In April 2016, the FASB issued ASU No. 2016-10, "Revenue from Contracts with Customers (Identifying Performance Obligations and Licensing)," to clarify the implementation guidance on identifying performance obligations and licensing.
-The standard allows for either "full retrospective" adoption, meaning the standard is applied only to the most current period presented in the financial statements.
-The Company is currently evaluating the impact of adopting these standards and at this point, nothing has come to the Company's attention that would indicate the adoption of these standards will have a material impact on the Company's consolidated financial statements.
+The standard allows for either "full retrospective" adoption, meaning the standard is applied to all of the periods presented, or "modified retrospective" adoption, meaning the standard is applied only to the most current period presented in the financial statements.
+The Company plans to adopt the standard on January 1, 2018 using the modified retrospective approach.
+The Company will conduct its contract review process throughout the remainder of 2017 and make appropriate changes to business and control processes to support recognition and disclosure under the new standard.
+Based on the Company's evaluation to date, the adoption of the ASU 2014-09 is not expected to have a material impact on its consolidated financial statements because existing contractual performance obligations, which determine when and how revenue is recognized, are not materially changed under the new standard.
+Additionally, the Company is also working on the expanded disclosures related to revenue recognition as required by the new standard.

 In January 2016, the FASB issued Accounting Standards Update No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which requires that most equity investments be measured at fair value, with subsequent changes in fair value recognized in net income (other than those accounted for under the equity method of accounting).
 This guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
-The Company is currently assessing the impact of the adoption of this guidance on its consolidated financial statements and disclosures.
+Based on the Company's evaluation to date, the adoption of the ASU 2016-01 is not expected to have a material impact on its consolidated financial statements or its disclosures.